leonardokelava/Getting-and-cleaning-data--Course-project/README.md

-### collects all variables that have either the word "mean" or the word "std" in their name
+### Collects indices of all variables that have either the word "mean" or the word "std" in their name.
+### Then it collects  the indices of all variables containing word "Freq", since those values are derivatives
+### from original data and are not needed.
+Then it removes those indices from the rest of needed ones.

 allvariables <- read.table("./Projectdata/UCI HAR Dataset/features.txt")
 index <- grep("std|mean" , allvariables[,2])
 notneeded <- grep("Freq", allvariables[,2])
 indexneeded <- index[!(index%in%notneeded)]

-### by lines 1. loads the test set data 2. selects for columns that contain std or mean values  3. assigns the right column names
+###  loads the test set data. selects for columns that we need 3. assigns the right column names
 testset<- read.table("./Projectdata/UCI HAR Dataset/test/x_test.txt",  colClasses = "numeric")
 testset <- testset[,indexneeded]
 colnames(testset) <- allvariables[indexneeded,2]